DakeQQ/STFT-ISTFT-ONNX/README.md

 INPUT_AUDIO_LENGTH = 5120       # Length of the audio input signal (in samples) for static axis export.
 Should be a multiple of NFFT.
 WINDOW_TYPE = 'hann'            # Type of window function used in the STFT.
 Support: ['bartlett', 'blackman', 'hamming', 'hann', 'kaiser']
 NFFT = 512                      # Number of FFT components for the STFT process.
+WINDOW_LENGTH                   # Length of windowing.
-HOP_LENGTH = 128                # Number of samples between successive frames in the STFT.
+HOP_LENGTH = 160                # Number of samples between successive frames in the STFT.
 SAMPLE_RATE = 16000             # Target sample rate.
 STFT_TYPE = "stft_B"            # stft_A: output real_part only;  stft_B: outputs real_part & imag_part
 ISTFT_TYPE = "istft_B"          # istft_A: Inputs = [magnitude, phase];  istft_B: Inputs = [magnitude, real_part, imag_part], The dtype of imag_part is float format.